History of Europe: World War I

-After the relative peace of most of the 19th century, the rivalry between European powers, compounded by rising nationalism among ethnic groups, exploded in 1914, when World War I started.
-Over 65 million European soldiers were mobilised from 1914 to 1918; 20 million soldiers and civilians died.
-On one side were Germany, Austria-Hungary, the Ottoman Empire and Bulgaria (the Central Powers/Triple Alliance), while on the other side stood Serbia and the Triple Entente(France, Britain and Russia), which were joined by Italy in 1915, Romania in 1916 and the United States in 1917.
-The Western Front involved especially brutal combat without any territorial gains by either side.
+Modern armies with machine guns and massive artillery fought indecisively for 3 years from fortified and static trenches on the Western Front.
 Single battles like Verdun and the Somme killed hundreds of thousands.
-Czarist Russia collapsed in the February Revolution of 1917 and Germany claimed victory on the Eastern Front.
-After eight months of liberal rule, the October Revolution brought Vladimir Lenin and the Bolsheviks to power, leading to the creation of the Soviet Union.
+Russia collapsed in the February Revolution of 1917 and Germany claimed victory on the Eastern Front.
+The October Revolution brought the Bolsheviks to power, leading to the creation of the Soviet Union.
 With American entry into the war in 1917, and the failure of Germany's spring 1918 offensive, Germany had run out of manpower.
-Germany's allies, Austria-Hungary and the Ottoman Empire, surrendered and dissolved, followed by Germany on 11 November 1918.
+Germany's allies, Austria-Hungary and the Ottoman Empire, surrendered and dissolved, followed by Germany.
+Over 65 million European soldiers were mobilised from 1914 to 1918; 20 million soldiers and civilians died.